between books and cigarettes || JJK

 He pulls back just a millimetre, his forehead resting against yours, his breath coming in hot, ragged gasps against your lips.
 His grip on your waist is so tight it almost bruises.

 Tears are still spilling from his eyes, burning against your skin.
 "You let some petty bitch like Serena plant those disgusting lies in your head?
 You listened to her instead of looking at me?
 You honestly thought I was complaining about you?
-You thought I wanted perfection?!"
+You thought I want perfection?!"

 "I don't give a shit about the law faculty," he chokes out, his thumbs wiping the fresh tears from your cheeks.
 "I don't give a shit about the professors, or the judges, or being perfect.
 Do you want to know why I try so hard at everything, Y/N?
 Do you want to know why I sprint through my life?
-Because I am so terrified that I’m not enough for you.
+Because I am so scared that I’m not enough for you.
 Because you are the most brilliant, beautiful soul I have ever met.
 Every time you talk about literature, every time you look at the world with those kind eyes, I feel like a stupid, clumsy caveman trying to understand a star.
 I don't want someone on my level.
 I want you."

 He lets out a long, broken sob, and suddenly, his strength leaves him.